A Little Princess (1986 TV serial)

-A Little Princess (1986–1987) is a six-part British-American drama (based upon the 1905 novel A Little Princess by Frances Hodgson Burnett), directed by Carol Wiseman, and starring Amelia Shankley as Sara Crewe and Maureen Lipman as Miss Minchin.
+A Little Princess is a six-part British-American drama (based upon the 1905 novel A Little Princess by Frances Hodgson Burnett), directed by Carol Wiseman, and starring Amelia Shankley as Sara Crewe and Maureen Lipman as Miss Minchin.
 It was popular in Europe and Japan.

 Plot

 Sara Crewe, the daughter of wealthy British aristocrat Ralph Crewe, has spent her entire life living in India after the death of her mother.
 Knowing she needs proper European schooling, her father brings Sara to an elite boarding school in London where her mother had been educated.
 Crewe spares no expense ensuring Sara will be as comfortable as possible while she is there.
-Before bringing Sarah to England, Mr Crewe lends his old friend, Carrisford, a significant amount of his fortune to invest in a diamond mine in Africa.
+Before bringing Sarah to England, Crewe lends his old friend, Carrisford, a significant amount of his fortune to invest in a diamond mine in Africa.

-Sara and her father arrive in London and meet the school's owner and headmistress, Miss Minchin.
+Sara and her father arrive in London and meet the school's owner and headmistress, Miss Minchin and her sister and partner Amelia.
 After a tearful farewell, Sara's father departs and she begins her education.
-Sara quickly befriends the other students, including Lottie, a younger student Sara consoles for having lost her mother, and Ermengarde, a shy girl often made fun of for her weight, as well as the school's servant girl, Becky, who is ignored by everyone else.
-On the return trip, Mr Crewe catches pneumonia.
-Arriving back at his estate in India, he receives a letter from Carrisford, telling him the diamond mine was empty, and his fortune has been lost.
-The stress of this worsens his illness and he dies soon after.
-In London, Miss Minchin is informed by Crewe's lawyer that she will be receiving no money henceforth due to Crewe's bankruptcy.
-Minchin has already amassed heavy expenses for Sara's birthday with lavish gifts and decorations, having hoped to extort more money from her father, and is furious when she finds out she'll have to pay for them out of her own pocket.
+Sara quickly befriends most of the other students, including Lottie, a younger student Sara consoles for having lost her mother, and Ermengarde, a shy girl often made fun of for her weight; but is actively disliked by Lavinia and Jessie, who envy Sara her wealth and luxuries and resent her being occasionally favoured by Miss Minchin.
+Sara also befriends the seminary's servant girl, Becky, who is ignored by everyone else and bullied and overworked, as well as deprived of meals by the cook and housemaid.
+Upon his return to India, Crewe becomes ill with fever and increasingly declines.
+While at his estate in India, he receives a letter from Carrisford, regretfully informing him that the diamond mine was empty, and that his fortune has been lost.
+The stress of the loss and what it will mean for his daughter worsens his illness and he succumbs and dies.
+Shortly after, in London, Miss Minchin is informed by Crewe's lawyer that he has died a penniless pauper and she will be receiving no money henceforth due to Crewe's bankruptcy, as well as leaving Sara an orphan.
+Minchin had amassed heavy expenses for Sara's birthday with lavish gifts and decorations, having hoped to extort more money from her father, and is furious when she finds out she'll have to pay for them out of her own pocket.
 Since Sara has no living relatives, Minchin considers throwing Sara out on the street, but is advised against this by Crewe's lawyer, who reminds her how poorly it would affect her reputation.